Lick Mat For Dogs: Everything You Need To Know!

 Summary: In this blog, we learn all about the functions of a licking mat for dogs.
 We’ll discover what a dog lick mat is, the benefits, how to use them, and what foods work best on them…

 Lick mats are exactly what they say on the tin; they’re mats you can coat food on and then let your dog lick!
-They’re flat mats that are normally made up with bristles or ridges which make it tricky for a dog’s mouth to pick up food and chew from, and thus encourages licking.
+They’re flat mats that are normally made up of bristles or ridges which make it tricky for a dog’s mouth to pick up food and chew from and thus encourage licking.
 These textured, specially designed mats primarily help slow down the eating process.

 What Are The Benefits Of A Lick Mat For Dogs?

-There are host of positives a lick mat can bring to your dog:
+There are a host of positives a lick mat can bring to your dog:

-It can support their oral health; the texture of your dog’s lick mat (grooves, bristles, and ridges) can help clean your dog’s tongue by removing bacteria and particles built up there which in turn can help reduce smelly breath.
-And, as licking stimulates saliva production; saliva helps keep a dog’s teeth and gum’s healthy by protecting against cavities.
+It can support their oral health; the texture of your dog’s lick mat (grooves, bristles, and ridges) can help clean your dog’s tongue by targeting bacteria and particles built up there which in turn can help support fresh breath.
+And, as licking stimulates saliva production; saliva helps keep your dog’s teeth and gums healthy.
 A lick mat doesn’t remove the need for proper teeth cleaning, but can help keep their overall oral health in good shape alongside regular doggy tooth brushing.

 It can provide a form of entertainment; when a dog is bored, this can often be attributed to destructive behavior.
 Keeping your dog entertained with a lick mat when you can’t play with them can be a great way of redirecting this unwanted behavior.